Dr Julie Matthews

 She has published over 100 refereed journal articles, book chapters and conference papers and delivered public lectures in Japan, China, Canada, UK, Singapore, Hong Kong and South Africa.

 Associate Professor Matthews supervises 7 PhD and MPhil students researching education policy and curriculum development in the areas of teacher professional development, sustainability education, EFL, English and Indigenous education.
 She has previously supervised to completion 11 PhD students, 3 MA students and 7 honours students.

-Associate Professor Matthews teaches courses in Qualitative Reserach Methods and supervises MEd student projects and dissertations.
+Associate Professor Matthews teaches courses in Qualitative Research Methods, Research Design and supervises MEd student projects and dissertations.

 Before joining the University of Adelaide in 2013 Dr Matthews was Associate Professor in Social Sciences, Director of Research in the Faculty of Arts and Social Sciences, and Associate Director of the Sustainability Research Centre at the University of the Sunshine Coast.